-Command Description Argument n and Information fdbk0pctma n Sets/displays the mA value of the Feedback signal that represents the 0% output shaft position. n = desired Feedback signal in mA at 0% output shaft position.
-Minimum value is 3.00 mA and the maximum must be at least 4.00 mA less than the Feedback signal value for the 100% output shaft position. fdbk100pctma n Sets/displays the mA value of the Feedback signal that represents the 100% output shaft position. n = desired Feedback signal in mA at 100% output shaft position.
+Command Description Argument n and Information fdbk0pctma n Sets/displays the mA value of the Feedback signal that represents the 0% output shaft position.
+May also be set for decreasing direction of Feedback.
+See page 36. n = desired Feedback signal in mA at 0% output shaft position.
+Minimum value is 3.00 mA and the maximum must be at least 4.00 mA less than the Feedback signal value for the 100% output shaft position. fdbk100pctma n Sets/displays the mA value of the Feedback signal that represents the 100% output shaft position.
+May also be set for decreasing direction of Feedback.
+See page 36. n = desired Feedback signal in mA at 100% output shaft position.
 Minimum value must be at least 4.00 mA greater than the Feedback signal value for the 0% output shaft position.
-Maximum value is 21.00 mA. fdbkfunc n Sets/displays the curve used to calculate the Feedback signal. n = "0": linear n = "1": inverse Demand (curve enabled) trimfdbk4mA n Trims the Feedback signal at 4 mA.
-Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM-2 in mA. trimfdbk20mA n Trims the Feedback signal at 20 mA.
-Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM-2 in mA. iomode n Sets/displays the function of a DCM-2 connector pin.
-May be enabled for Feedback or potentiometer. n = "0": nonen = "1": Feedback enabledn = "2": potentiometer power enabled.
+Maximum value is 21.00 mA. fdbkfunc n Sets/displays the curve used to calculate the $n = "0"$: linear $n = "1"$: inverse Demand enabled) trimfdbk4mA n Trims the Feedback signal at 4 mA.
+Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM-3 in mA. trimfdbk20mA n Trims the Feedback signal at 20 mA.
+Calibrated at the factory, should not normally require calibration. n = present Feedback signal from the DCM-3 in mA. iomode n Sets/displays the function of a DCM-3 connector pin.
+May be enabled for Feedback or potentiometer. n = "0": none n = "1": Feedback enabled n = "2": potentiometer power enabled.